-Anyone who is not officially enrolled for credit or audit in a course or is not an invited guest is not entitled to be in a classroom at any time.
+Anyone who is not officially enrolled for credit, non-credit, or auditing a course is not entitled to be in a classroom at any time.
 This includes any Leeward Community College student who has not yet registered for the class.
 Faculty have the discretion to include or exclude such students if their registration for the class is pending.
 No one is allowed to "sit" in class for any length of time as an unofficial audit.